boldbi/bold-bi-docs/docs/working-with-data-source/user-filter/index.md

 canonical: "/working-with-data-source/user-filter/"
 platform: bold-bi
 documentation: ug
-lang: en

 ---

 # Getting Started With User Filter
 The user filter provides row level security for the data used for creating the dashboards.
 So that we can restrict the data that will be visible to each user.
-Lets consider the [Hotel Revenue Management Dashboard](https://www.boldbi.com/solutions/hospitality/hotel-revenue-management-dashboard).
+Lets consider the <a href="https://www.boldbi.com/dashboard-examples/hospitality/hotel-revenue-management-dashboard" target="_blank">Hotel Revenue Management Dashboard</a>.
 In the dashboard we can restrict the revenue data for the hotels in different geographical area so that the managers and the staffs will be able to see only the data of the region that they are handling.

 > **NOTE:**  The User filter will be applied to the result set of the Data Source and cannot be used for changing the connection string.
 You can use [Dynamic Connection String](/embedding-options/iframe-embedding/dynamic-connection-string/) Feature for this requirement.